Multimode Phonon-Number Measurement and Single-shot Superparity Measurement using Dispersive Shifts in a Trapped Ion: Results

 We generate nonclassical motional states by filtering and then extract their Fock-state distributions to demonstrate the performance of both operations as shown in Fig.~\ref{fig1}(c).
+We fit the data using a model that accounts for the nonlinearity of the interaction.
+The explicit form of the fitting function is given in Methods.
 In the single-mode case, we prepare the initial state $\ket{\downarrow}\ket{\alpha}$ with a target amplitude $\alpha = 1.5$.
-We postselct even or odd parity components of the coherent state $\ket{\alpha}$, and observe time evolutions of the $\ket{\uparrow}$ state population.
+We postselect even or odd parity components of the coherent state $\ket{\alpha}$, and observe time evolutions of the $\ket{\uparrow}$ state population.
 We first fit the time evolutions to extract the Fock-state populations.
-We then compare the results with the even and odd cat states, $\ket{\alpha} \pm \ket{-\alpha}$, where the fitted $\alpha$ are $1.46(1)$ and $1.40(1)$, respectively.
-The measurement and fitting results are shown in Fig.~\ref{fig2}.
+We then compare the results with the even and odd cat states, $\ket{\alpha} \pm \ket{-\alpha}$, where the fitted values of $\alpha$ are $1.46(1)$ and $1.40(1)$, respectively.
+The measurement and fitting results are shown in Fig.~\ref{fig_singlemode_fit}.
 We obtain the single-mode parity expectation values $\langle{e^{i\pi \hat n_1}}\rangle$ of $0.90(5)$ and $-0.73(4)$ for the even and odd parity-selected states, respectively.